-Patients also need to understand that the concentration is not the only deciding factor of side effects.
+Patients also need to understand that concentration is not the only deciding factor of side effects.
 The length of application is important too.
-If you do decide to use a take-home tray, you can’t keep the whitening gel on or it will cause sensitivity and dehydrate the enamel.
+If you do decide to use a take-home tray, you can’t keep the whitening gel on, or it will cause sensitivity and dehydrate the enamel.

 The following video points out that you only need a small drop of gel for at-home trays to be effective:

 So if there are ways to mitigate the previous study’s issues, what’s the problem?
 Prevention.com may have the answer.
 While whitening is generally very safe, some people go overboard.
 People may weigh the pros too heavily and be disenchanted when they don’t get the shade they want, so they ignore the recommended dosage: